sgermosen/BecomingDotNetDevUASD/README.md

 # BecomingDotNetDevUASD
-This is a test area for the developers from summer Uasd estudents
+This is a test area for the developers from summer UASD students.